jeanbjauvin/kafka-docker/README.md

   *host's* interface where you forward the container `KAFKA_PORT`.
 - `KAFKA_ADVERTISED_PORT=9092`

-  As above, for the port part of the advertised address.
-Maps to Kafka's `advertised.port` setting.
-If you run multiple broker containers on a single Docker host and need them to be accessible externally, this should be set to the port that you forward to on the Docker host.
+  As above, for the port part of the advertised listeners address.
 - `KAFKA_DEFAULT_REPLICATION_FACTOR=1`

   Maps to Kafka's `default.replication.factor` setting.
 The default replication